Separation Anxiety in Dogs: How to Help a Dog With Separation Anxiety

 By: Wendy Bedwell WilsonUpdated:

-dmphoto/iStock/Getty Images Plus via Getty Images
+Cindy Shebley/iStock via Getty Images

 Separation Anxiety in Dogs: How to Help a Dog With Separation Anxiety

 For many pet parents, their dogs act as their fuzzy, four-legged shadows, always wanting to be by their sides.
-But when your dog’s attachment becomes so intense that your absence becomes unbearable for them, it can lead to genuine challenges, impacting both your lovable sidekick and yourself.
+But when your dog’s attachment becomes so intense that your absence becomes unbearable for them, it can lead to genuine challenges, impacting both your lovable sidekick and you.

 Dog separation anxiety is one of many types of dog anxiety.
 While it’s quite common, it’s also a serious condition that warrants immediate treatment.